openshift/installer/docs/user/ovirt/install_upi.md

 The `infraID` will be used by the UPI Ansible playbooks as prefix for the VMs created during the installation process avoiding name clashes in case of multiple installations in the same oVirt/RHV cluster.

+**Note:** certificates contained into ignition config files expire after 24 hours.
+You must complete the cluster installation and keep the cluster running for 24 hours in a non-degradated state to ensure that the first certificate rotation has finished.

 ## Create templates and VMs
 After having checked that all our variables in the `inventory.yml` fit the needs, we can run the first of our Ansible provisioning playbooks.